trusted-point/celestia-tools/monitoring-bot/README.md

 - `!cons`: Consensus info (Use during upgrades)
 - `!vals_all`: All validators including bonded, unbonded, unbonding
 - `!vals_live`: Real-Time validators signatures
+- `!self`: Check all validators that you are subscribing without providing a valoper

 ### ✔️ Bridge Monitroing
 - `!sub_bridge`: Subscribe bridge alerts